 Keeping a handle on expenses is important to a battlefield business.

-Some battlefield businesses want to really scale up and others want to remain a small part-time affair.
-Either way, both battlefield business need to be profitable.
-In other words your annual revenue needs to be more than your yearly expenses.
-Across the calendar business bills go up and down, particularly for a battlefield business.
+Some battlefield businesses want to scale up and others want to remain a small part-time affair.
+Either way, both battlefield businesses need to be profitable.
+In other words, your annual revenue needs to be more than your yearly expenses.
+Across the calendar, business bills go up and down, particularly for a battlefield business.

 Keeping track of all of your inputs into your battlefield business as well as possible seasonal variations in sales is vital.

-The cost of sales to an existing customer cost less than the cost of acquisition of a brand new customer.
+The cost of sales to an existing customer is less than the cost of acquisition of a brand-new customer.

 As Entreprenur.com says "Customer loyalty is hard to win and easy to lose." (source 2)